ppy/osu-wiki/news/2024/2024-10-03-monthly-beatmapping-contest-october-2024.md

 - **Submissions must follow the month's beatmapping [limitation](#limitation): find one other mapper and make a map together.**
   - Both mappers should contribute equally to the map.
-  - There must be at least 2 minutes of mapping.
+  - The [drain time](/wiki/Beatmap/Drain_time) must be at least of 2 minutes, not accounting for break times.
 - **Submissions must be a single difficulty from one of the month's [selected songs](#songs).**
 - **Submissions must be in `.osz` format.**
 - **Submissions must NOT be uploaded to the osu! website until after the contest's results are finalised.**
 - **Submissions must abide by the [ranking criteria](/wiki/Ranking_criteria).**
+- **osu!mania submissions must be 4K or 7K.**

 Note that all submissions will be anonymised before they're reviewed by screeners/judges to avoid bias.